jhermann/artifactory-debian/README.md

 # ![Logo](https://raw.github.com/jhermann/artifactory-debian/master/doc/_static/artifactory-debian-logo.png) Debian Repositories in Artifactory

 `artifactory-debian` offers tools to use [Artifactory](http://www.jfrog.com/) as a Debian (APT) repository, and deploy DEB packages to it.
+Also see [the wiki](https://github.com/jhermann/artifactory-debian/wiki).

 | **dput-webdav** |
 |:-------------:|